bkielbasa/developer20/content/post/go-proverbs/index.md

 ```

 When you work with the `OrderStorager` interface, is it important that it's a HTTP call?
 In my opionion - no.
 On the other hand, we can call the interface `AnotherMicroserviceServices` and the method `Send()`.
 It will work but what if something changes and you want to store it in the service **and** in your local database at the same time.
 The interface would start lying about what it does.
 We subtly break open-closed principle from SOLID.
-Adding any cache or doing anything else what doesn't change the actual logic should be replacable and not visible from the user's point of view.
+Adding any cache or doing anything else what doesn't change the actual logic should be replacable and not visible from the user's point of view because it doesn't change the core behavior.

 ## Don't let your logic leak to the infrastructure

 The infrastructure code should be as simple as possible.
 The reason behind it is simple: it's a hard to test area.
-This is very hard to find too.
 Let me give you an example.
 Let's say we have a method in our repository.

 ```go
 func (repo Repository) Get(ctx context.Context, id string) (record, error) {